shaneholloman/mcp-server-kagi-search/README.md

 </a>

 ## Setup Intructions
-> Before anything, ensure you have access to the search API.
+> Before anything, unless you are just using non-search tools, ensure you have access to the search API.
 It is currently in closed beta and available upon request.
 Please reach out to support@kagi.com for an invite.

 Install uv first.